Errec/front-end-interview-answers/README.md

 * What did you learn yesterday/this week?

-   *Object.create is a constructor pattern created by Douglas Crockford to offer a less "obscured" method than the 'new Object'*
+   *Object.create is a constructor pattern created by Douglas Crockford to offer a less "obscured" method than the 'new Object'.*

 #### HTML Questions: